 Technical in nature, the program equips engineers with the tools they need to meet the challenges associated with delivering goods, energy, and services through sustainable means.
 In addition to basic course work in engineering and classes in public policy and environmental management, students are required to complete a capstone project directly related to sustainable design challenges impacting society.
 Many of these projects can be incorporated into sustainability themed research by RIT faculty in the areas of fuel-cell development, life-cycle engineering, and sustainable process implementation.

-Students must successfully complete a total of 30 credit hours through course work and a capstone project.
+Students must successfully complete course work and a capstone project.
 This program is designed to be completed in three semesters.

 Sustainable Engineering, ME degree, typical course sequence

 Sem.
 Cr.
 Hrs.